LeDDGroup/scroll-utility/README.md

 `direction` is the direction of the scroll action.
 Vertically or(and) horizontally.
 Default vertical.

-`interruptScroll`: whether or not to interrupt a smooth scroll on user scroll or any other scroll that occurs.
+`noStop`: whether or not to interrupt a smooth scroll on user scroll or any other scroll that occurs.
+If false or not specified, it will stop scroll animation.

 If no `duration` then it will be 0.